onap/policy-parent/docs/pap/InternalPapPdp.rst

 communication in the Policy Framework.
 The APIs are NOT supported for use by components outside the Policy Framework and are subject to revision and change at any time.

-There are four messages on the API:
+There are three messages on the API:

 1. PDP_STATUS: PDP→PAP, used by PDPs to report to the PAP